silentdiverchris/Archivist/README.md

 And so it came to pass that Archivist was born, almost certainly to the sound of celestial trumpets.

-It's not ideal for non-technical users, it has no GUI and relies on considered tweaking of a potentially large .json file, but for a technical user who can be bothered to put some time into setting it up it can be a powerful and hugely adaptable backup solution.
+It's not ideal for non-technical users, it has no GUI and relies on considered tweaking of a potentially large .json file, but for a technical user who can be bothered to put some time into setting it up it can be a relatively mighty backup solution.

 Rather than dump a single subset of everything to one place, it can archive different sets of files in different directories to multiple places depending on inclusion and exclusion file specifications, retaining a complete history of them in one place such as a massive local or NAS volume, and just the latest X versions and/or the last Y days worth of various selections of them on any number of other fixed or removable volumes.